Karnataka Congress leader DK Shivakumar gets ED summons for today, says ‘sudden scheduling malafide’

 In September 2018, the Enforcement Directorate had registered a money laundering case against Shivakumar and a few other leaders under the Prevention of Money Laundering Act.
 The case was registered on the basis of a chargesheet that the Income Tax Department filed against him earlier in 2018 in a special court in Bengaluru for allegedly evading tax and for hawala transactions worth crores of rupees.

 “Please don’t take tension, I have not taken tension, there is no need to take tension,” the Congress leader was quoted as saying.
 “I have not committed any mistake.
 I have not committed any rape or taken money, there is nothing against me.”
+He said that he will face the case “legally, politically and socially”.

+On whether he was being targeted by Prime Minister Narendra Modi and Union Home Minister Amit Shah, Shivakumar said: “Whoever has done...
+I wish them best...
+I have done my duty for the party.
+I’m proud to do my job.
+Whatever is in my fate will happen.”

 Shivakumar tweeted that he had received the notice from the investigating agency on Thursday night and said that he had been asked to appear at 1 pm.

 “Although the sudden scheduling by ED is malafide, I believe in rule of law and will definitely participate and fully cooperate with them and abide by the law of our country,” Shivakumar said.
 He also claimed that the raids by the Income Tax Department on him was “politically motivated for hosting Gujarat Congress MLAs”.